 Guthrie is a somewhat small city located in the state of Oklahoma.
 With a population of 11,437 people and five constituent neighborhoods, Guthrie is the 42nd largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Guthrie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Guthrie is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Guthrie who work in office and administrative support (12.85%), management occupations (11.76%), and sales jobs (9.72%).
+Guthrie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Guthrie is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Guthrie who work in office and administrative support (10.36%), sales jobs (10.13%), and management occupations (9.33%).

-The per capita income in Guthrie in 2010 was $27,034, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $108,136 for a family of four.
+The per capita income in Guthrie in 2010 was $22,469, which is upper middle income relative to Oklahoma, and lower middle income relative to the rest of the US.
+This equates to an annual income of $89,876 for a family of four.
 However, Guthrie contains both very wealthy and poor people as well.

 The most common language spoken in Guthrie is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.